1856 Election Results Buchanan vs Freemont

 The Republicans opposed the extension of slavery.
 They held Pierce responsible for the violence in Kansas at the time.
 The Know-Nothing Party consisted of those opposed to immigration and to Catholic influence.
 Pierce had a lock on the South, so the fight was over the Northern vote.

 The slogan of the Republican party in the candidate was "Free Speech, Free Press, Free Soil, Free Men, Fremont and Victory!"
 The Democrats claimed the South would not stand for a Fremont victory and would secede.
 In addition, they claimed that Fremont was a Catholic (which he was not, although he was married in a church).
 That rumor caused Fremont the loss of substantial support.
-Pierce narrowly won the election.
+Buchanan narrowly won the election.
 Fillmore came in third he won 21.6 percent, the highest percentage vote received by a third party in the 19th century.

 State results in 1856